 We hope the links above whet your interest.
 Go find more sources and remember to let your Institute friends and colleagues know of them.

-It is never too late to get a good technology back on the right track.
+It is never too late to help a fundamentally good thing get back on the right track.